-3.3.1 Early tracheal intubation may be indicated for the following indications:

-- Significant hypoxemia refractory to non-rebreathing mask at flows ≤ 15 lpm in conjunction with one or more of the following:

-- Clinical signs of the patient tiring:

-- Dyspnea;

-- Tachypnea with RR > 30-35 (adult);

-- Tachycardia;

-- Agitation;

-- Accessory muscle use; paradoxical chest/abdomen movement;

-- Worsening PaO2/FiO2;

-- Increasing PaCO2;

-- Rapidly progressive disease trajectory or other clinical judgement.

-- Other standard indications for tracheal indication, e.g., failure to protect the airway or obstructing airway pathology, hemodynamic instability, sepsis, multi-organ failure.

-3.3.2.
-Tracheal intubation after a failed trial of CPAP or HFNO:

-- See the next section for discussion on the use of CPAP or HFNO. - With availability of a negative pressure AIIR and availability of airborne/droplet/contact PPE for staff protection, some patients may be candidates for a 30-60 minute trial of CPAP or HFNO so support oxygenation; - Failure to respond to a 30-60 minute trial of CPAP or HFNO would be an indication for tracheal intubation.

-3.3.3.
-Continuous positive airway pressure (CPAP) or high-flow nasal oxygenation (HFNO) are acknowledged as being potentially aerosol-generating3.
-However, reports from countries with significant surges of COVID-19 patients report extensive use of both CPAP and HFNO, for the following indications:
+- 3.3.1 Tracheal intubation may be indicated for the following indications: - Significant hypoxemia refractory to non-rebreathing mask at flows $\leq$ 15 lpm in conjunction with one or more of the following: - Clinical signs of the patient tiring: - Dyspnea; - Tachypnea with RR > 30-35 (adult); - Tachycardia; - Agitation. - Worsening PaO2/FiO2; hypercapnia; - Hemodynamic instability, sepsis, multi-organ failure; - Rapidly progressive disease trajectory or other clinical judgement. - Severe hypoxemia not correctable to adequate levels (e.g., SpO2 90-94%) by CPAP or HFNO (see below); - Failure to respond favourably to a 30-60 minute trial of CPAP or HFNO (see below); - 3.3.2.
+Continuous positive airway pressure (CPAP) or high-flow nasal oxygenation (HFNO) are acknowledged as being potentially aerosol-generating.
+However, reports from countries with significant surges of COVID-19 patients report extensive use of both CPAP and HFNO.
+Their experience has indicated that these modalities have helped prevent the need for intubation in some cases and in others, deferred the need for intubation while arranging for a ventilator to become available.

-- To help prevent the need for intubation in some cases.
-This would most often relate to the 'silent/happy' hypoxemic population requiring more oxygen support than non-rebreathing mask or nasal prongs at < 10-15 lpm provides - patients who are hypoxemic without displaying other signs of physiologic compromise. - To defer the need for intubation temporarily while arranging for a ventilator to become available, e.g., in a 'surge' situation.

 CPAP and HFNO are preferentially used in a negative pressure, airborne infection isolation room environment and certainly with staff wearing full airborne/droplet/contact PPE.
-Furthermore, the patient must be closely monitored for deterioration so that if needed, timely tracheal intubation can occur in a controlled fashion.

-CPAP.
-CPAP can be delivered by a variety of devices, e.g.:
+Furthermore, the patient must be closely monitored for deterioration so that if needed, timely tracheal intubation can occur in a controlled fashion. - CPAP.
+CPAP can be delivered by a variety of devices, e.g.: - By a non-invasive ventilation device; - By a commercial flow-dependent CPAP mask with a viral filter (e.g., Figure 1); - CPAP can be 'rigged' by applying nasal prongs at 5-10 lpm and applying an overlying cuffed mask attached to viral filter, catheter mount, Ambu bag with PEEP valve (10-15 cm H20) with oxygen running at a flow of at least 15 lpm;